Iowa City Event and Rental Facilities

 579 McCollister Blvd.

-The Park Lodge is located at Terry Trueblood Recreation Area, one of the City’s park and recreation complexes.
-The lodge is a 5,870 square foot year-round venue that seats up to 150 occupants.
-Amenities include tables and chairs, kitchen with stove, refrigerator, freezer and microwave, a gas fireplace and a patio overlooking the lake.
-It is possible to reserve one half of the facility by dividing the room into sections that will accommodate 75 occupants each.
+The Park Lodge is located at Terry Trueblood Recreation Area, one of the City’s parks and recreation complexes.
+The lodge is a 5,870 square foot year-round venue that seats up to 170 occupants.
+Amenities include tables and chairs, a kitchen with stove, refrigerator, freezer and microwave, a gas fireplace, and a patio overlooking the lake.
+It is possible to divide the room into sections that will accommodate 85 occupants each.
 Each of the sections is 1,390 square feet.

 Reservations are taken year-round.
 Reservations can be made up to 12 months in advance, with the exception of weddings/receptions which may be made up to 24 months in advance.
 Full deposit is due at the time of the reservation with the rental fee being due no less than 60 days prior to your event date.

 For more information or to check availability, email Erin Rumsey.

 Perhaps the City’s most unique facility, the Riverside Festival Stage, is located in Lower City Park.
 It is a 472-seat outdoor theatre, which is modeled after the famous Globe Theatre in London.
 The facility was the brainchild of Riverside Theatre, ultimately endorsed by both the Parks and Recreation Commission and the City Council.
 The Riverside Festival Stage is a Shakespearean-style, outdoor theatre facility complete with a stage, two dressing rooms, and a concession stand.
 The Riverside Festival Stage is available to rent for any appropriate purpose, from weddings to concerts.